 Monthly billing statement notifications and reminders are emailed to students' Trocaire email addresses beginning one month prior to the start of each semester.
 Notifications detail available payment plan options and enrollment deadlines.
-All payment plans are accessible through the e-Student portal and are maintained by Nelnet Campus Commerce.
+All payment plans are accessible through the e-

+Student portal and are maintained by Nelnet Campus Commerce.
 Monthly plan installments are automatically deducted on the 15th of each month from the credit card, debit card, or bank account indicated by the student.
 A one-time, non-refundable fee of \$25 is assessed upon enrollment.

-Failure to pay an outstanding balance in full or enroll in a payment plan by the specified deadline will result in the assessment of a, \$200, Non-Compliance Fee.
-An additional late fee of 5% will be assessed to all accounts with remaining unpaid balances at the end of each semester.
+Failure to pay an outstanding balance in full or enroll in a payment plan by the specified deadline will result in a late fee of 5% which will be assessed to all accounts with remaining unpaid balances at the end of each semester.
 Delinquent accounts will then be forwarded to Collections.

-PAYMENT DUE DATES FOR 2022-2023
+PAYMENT DUE DATES FOR 2023-2024